chaudharirohit2810/Leo/README.md

 Leo App consists of an Android app for both users and Designated responsible operator.

-### Leo App for Users
 The app is written in Kotlin and based on [MVVM(Model-View-ViewModel)](https://developer.android.com/jetpack/guide) architecture.
 Users can view crime precautions and news in their region and can mark or unmark themselves in trouble.
 The app also provides crime hotspots in particular region.

-### Leo App for Designated Responsible Operators
-The app is written in Java and provides designated responsible operator list of users in trouble.
-The designated responsible operator can see user details and unmark user from trouble.